British Expat Divorce in Indonesia

 - after 12 years old, the child has a right to choose whether the father or mother that shall be the child’s custodian;

-- the child’s living, maintenance and education costs shall be borne by the father until the child ages 21 (twenty-one) years old;
+- the child’s living, maintenance and education costs shall be borne by the father until the child reaches 21 (twenty-one) years of age;

 - If there is any dispute over divorce result, the religious court shall decide the case;